 Use responses that are genuine.
-Don’t use “it’s not your fault” put it in the context of what happened.
-For example, “You did not ask for this to happen, you trusted this person.”
+Don’t use “It’s not your fault.”
+Instead, put it in the context of what happened.
+For example, “You did not ask for this to happen.
+You trusted this person.”
 Communicate that survivors are never to blame for an assault.

 Be prepared to hear a disclosure:

 Know more about sexual violence.
 The more you know about the facts of sexual violence, the better you can understand and support the survivor.